 I think my allergy is to the gorgeous budding pink and purple plum trees that are just starting to flower all over our mountain town.
 I love seeing their pink and purple buds filling the clear blue skies all over our alpine village but I’m sick and tired of sneezing and blowing my nose.
 Here at almost seven thousand feet the plum trees are one of the first things to bloom each and every year and considering they are just now starting to bloom and nothing else is, I feel like they have to one the culprit for my allergies.

-My boyfriend says just take a Claritin and shut your beautiful face (Literally as I sneeze about once every ten minutes) I don’t trust all those made in a factory mass medications and I try as hard as I can not to take medications unless I absolutely am dying, have a limb about to fall off or am in serious pain.
-(Yes, all of these things have almost happened)
+My boyfriend says just take a Claritin and shut your beautiful face (literally as I sneeze about once every ten minutes).
+I don’t trust all those made in a factory mass medications and I try as hard as I can not to take medications unless I absolutely am dying, have a limb about to fall off or am in serious pain (yes, all of these things have almost happened).
+Obviously with some allergies, like a latex allergy, it is difficult to find a natural remedy so instead it is important to learn about the possible causes of this allergy.
+However, for hay fever, there are things you can do.

 There is almost always an organic solution